react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 The `headerMode` option supports 2 values: `screen` and `float`.

+### Header is now taller in modals on iOS

+The header is now 56dp tall in modals to match the native iOS style.
+If you are using the [`useHeaderHeight`](elements.md#use-header-height) hook to get the height of the header, then you won't need to change any code.

+### The header height from hidden header is now ignored

+Previously, the [`useHeaderHeight`](elements.md#use-header-height) hook returned `0` if the header was hidden in a Stack Navigator.
+Now it returns the height of the closes visible header instead.

 ### Custom header now uses 'headerMode: screen' by default

 Previously it was necessary to specify `headerMode='screen'` or a custom animation manually when using a custom header.
 Even though this was mentioned in the docs, it has been tripped up many people.